vncntcltt/vue-countries/README.md

 # vue-countries

 This is a personal project to learn Vue.
+This branch is a Typescript version of the regular JS master branch.

-You can see the project in action at https://vncntcltt.github.io/vue-countries
+You can see the project in action at https://vncntcltt.github.io/vue-countries (based on master)

 ## Project setup
 ```